RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 ##  rightsList

 The [Data File Rights](specification.md#data-file-rights) element should be used to encode rights for the datafile.
-We prefer that an identifier for the license is chosen and entered into the [License Name](specification.md#license-name) field.
+We recommend that an identifier for the license is chosen and entered into the [License Name](specification.md#license-name) field.

 ## descriptions